zhaoyul/aposd-vs-clean-code/README.md

 Ah, yes.
 The `PrimeGenerator`.
 This code comes from the 1982 paper on [*Literate Programming*](https://www.cs.tufts.edu/~nr/cs257/archive/literate-programming/01-knuth-lp.pdf) written by Donald Knuth.
 The program was originally written in Pascal, and was automatically generated by Knuth's WEB system.
 I translated it to Java.

-Of course this code was never meant for production.
-It's clearly a pedagogical exercise.
+Of course this code was never meant for production because it is a pedagogical exercise.
 It appears in a chapter named *Classes*.
 I used it as a demonstration for how to partition a large and messy legacy function into a set of smaller classes and methods.

 **JOHN:**